 Solitude Mountain Resort

-Little Cottonwood Canyon has many places left from history of the mining era.
+Little Cottonwood Canyon has many places left from the history of the mining era.
 The Cardiff pass trail up the south slopes of Flagstaff Peak goes past several mine dumps.
 Grizzly Gulch is an old logging road that starts from Alta.
-One of its well known mines is the Prince of Wales shaft on the north ridge of Honeycomb Cliffs.
+One of its well-known mines is the Prince of Wales shaft on the north ridge of Honeycomb Cliffs.
 It was installed in 1872 and the old steam boiler can be seen in the photo above.
-Brighton and Alta have many logging roads that are now hiking trails in the area.
+Brighton and Alta have many logging roads that are now hiking trails.
 Above Alta, Peruvian Gulch was a place of major mining activity.
 The discovery of Emma Mine in Gad Valley above Snowbird went down in history as one of the largest producers of silver ore in the Wasatch Mountains.
 It produced more than $3.8 million in silver.

 From the earliest times, Utah was occupied by nomadic tribes.
 These included the ancient Anasazi Indians, who were the ancestors of the modern Pueblo people.
 "Anasazi" is a Navajo word meaning "The Ancient Ones."
 The Anasazi lived in cliff dwellings.
 Navajo also roamed this region, as did the Ute Tribe, from which the state of Utah takes its name.
-Other native americans who lived in the Great Basin desert included the Paiute and Shoshone people.
+Other native Americans who lived in the Great Basin desert included the Paiute and Shoshone.